 Mix all the ingredients together and store in an airtight container.
 You can customize this basic recipe by adding a tablespoon cayenne pepper for more heat or swapping smoked paprika in for the mild, sweet paprika.
 You can also add more or less salt based on your tastes and dietary needs.

-Use your homemade Creole seasoning in Creole recipes like gumbo, jambalaya and Shrimp Creole for a taste of New Orleans anytime.
+Use your homemade Creole seasoning in Creole recipes like gumbo, jambalaya and Shrimp Creole for a taste of authentic flavor anytime.
+Keep the spice mix in an airtight jar to keep it fresh.